Articles

 Video About Pinhole from Nancy Breslin

 Nancy Breslin, who we interviewed here awhile back, has created a great short about pinhole photography.
-The film covers homemade cameras and bought camera, thoughts on long exposures and shows a lot of great examples, from Nancy as well as other artists.

 Expose for a year, gone in an instant